RBoisselet/piscine_php_d05_check/README.md

 Compares the output of your commands with mine (absolutely no guarantee that mine are correct or better.
 If you have diffs I'd like to know it, my day might be lame). **From the english subject - SELECT queries (ex06 - ex21) only**

 ## Requirements
-You must have set your path to the right mysqli.bin
+You must have set your path to the right mysqli.bin (i.e. 'Users/rboissel/mamp/mysql/bin')

 ## Usage